annakovesdi/milestone-project-3/README.md

 -autocomplete for search
--url to slug in profile
+-url to slug in profile bug
--delete recipe
+-could not build route from delete recipe and delete profile-could not build route from cancel buttons (url slug bug) -delete recipe
 -check flash styling
 -already extisting username sign in sign up could not build route

 -remove session cookie when deleteing profile

+-bug to fix: mobile friendly alert message